Vilevolodon: Patagium

 Preserved alongside skeletal elements is what Luo et al has interpreted as a patagium, or a membranous structure used in gliding or flight assistance.
 Propatagium, plagiopatagium and uropatagium sub-structures have been identified as well.
 Morphometric analyses carried out contiguously with another gliding Haramiyid, Maiopatagium furculiferum, from the same locality are consistent with the gliding adaptations of extant mammals and other fossil taxa.
 The pelage of Vilevolodon is preserved as a mat of carbonized fur and long guard hairs which was compressed upon patagial membranes.
 Among therian gliders, this patagium is most comparatively similar to the gliding sciurid rodents based upon similar proportions of propatagium, plagiopatagium, and uropatagium structures.
 This structure, and other gliding structures seen among eleutherodonts, differs from modern anomalurids in that the plagiopatagium extends to reach the ankle and wrist, and they also differ from modern rodent gliders and the marsupial glider, Petauroides volans, in that they lack a styliform structure from the wrist or ulnar olecranon.
 Vilevolodon also exhibits strongly developed uropatagia and propatagia, where these structures in marsupial gliders are much less prominent.
+Analysis on the fur impressions of Vilevolodon revealed high concentration of copper associated with eumelanin, indicative of uniformly dark-brown coloration with no evidence of color patterns, which was also the case in other early mammaliaforms from China: Arboroharamiya, Megaconus, indeterminate docodonts (SDUST-V0006 and SDUST-V0007) and indeterminate eutherian (SDUST-V0008).

 Teeth

-The dental morphology of Vilevolodon is characterized by a dual “mortar-and-pestle” occlusion of molars in which the tallest distal cusp of the upper molar occludes into the deepest distal basin of the opposite, lower molar.
+The dental morphology of Vilevolodon is characterized by a dual "mortar-and-pestle" occlusion of molars in which the tallest distal cusp of the upper molar occludes into the deepest distal basin of the opposite, lower molar.
 The tallest mesial cusp of the lower molar occludes into the mesial basin of the opposite upper molar, simultaneously.
 Analysis using STL models and tomography scans suggest that this occlusal pattern allows for a complex mechanism of dual crushing and grinding capabilities.
 A similar occlusal pattern is seen in other Haramiyids, Arboroharamiya and Xianshou.
 CT scans of Vilevolodon reveal no replacement premolars within the mandible, and that the molars are fully erupted and occluded with closed root tips.
 However, the upper and lower incisors are captured in mid-replacement.
 This pattern of tooth replacement, with off-set or potentially heterochronical replacement and eruption of incisors as compared to the molars and premolars is unique in mammaliaforms.
 Luo posits that Vilevolodon either had an unusually accelerated completion of molar eruptions, or the incisor replacement captured in the holotype represents a paedomorphic adult feature.